Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 ## Ab-initio SIESTA-4.1b Molecular Dynamics on Parallel or/and Vector Machines ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in this directory.
-This page is concerned with the parallel and vector-parallel SIESTA codes, especially on the vector-parallel code which is listed as siesta-4.1b-LX.tar.gz in the reference.
+As "Open Internet Access by Molecular Dynamics Simulations", this page is concerned with the parallel and vector-parallel SIESTA codes, especially on the vector-parallel code.

 This SIESTA code of siesta-4.1-b4gccAM1.tar.gz by MPI-gfortran-gcc is supplied with the electric field of the form E0 * sin(omega*t), at Src/m_efield.F.